ashmere/Graylog2-chef/README.md

 syslog-ng as they may have already snabbled up port 514.
 The cookbook *does* sudo-start Graylog2, so it should be able to bind udp/514 at startup.
 Stop/Start/restart Graylog2 using the installed init.d script (/etc/init.d/graylog2 stop|start|restart).
 TODO: convert to an upstart job.

+With graylog-web-interface 0.12.0 onwards a secret is needed this should be customized with the attribute default[:graylog2][:secret]

 License and Author
 ==================